Open-Pix/openpix-developers/docs/integrations/integrating-openpix-with-shop9.md

 ---
-title: Integrando OpenPix com a Shop Control 9
+title: Integrando a openpix com a Shop Control 9
 tags:
   - integration
 ---